bgamari/ghc-wiki-import/repositories.md

 - **GHC repo**: in every case there is a repo on `http://git.haskell.org/`, which contains the bits we use for building GHC every night.
 For libraries with upstream repos, this is just a lagging mirror of the master (see [Repositories/Upstream](repositories/upstream)).
 The read-only HTTP URL for the repo is `http://git.haskell.org/<table-entry>`.
 To get a read/write URL, replace HTTP prefix `http://git.haskell.org` with the SSH prefix `ssh://git@git.haskell.org`.

+This table might be out-of-date: for guaranteed up-to-date info, check the [packages](/trac/ghc/browser/ghc/packages) files.

 <table><tr><th>**Location in tree**</th>
 <td>   </td>
 <th> **Upstream repo?**</th>